-My mom taught me to make worry dolls when I was about 7 and I have been making them ever since.
+My mom taught me to make the DIY Fairy worry dolls when I was about 7 and I have been making them ever since.
 They are fairly easy to make and the perfect craft to make with kids.
 This year, my girls and I have been making several variations of these dolls.
 First, we made mermaids and today I am going to show you how to make fairies!

 DIY Fairy Worry Dolls

 - 1/2 inch round balls

 - mini sticks (mine are 2.56 inches long)

 - a ruler